bytecodealliance/regalloc2/doc/DESIGN.md

 as one of several options, or `Reg`, which must have one, or `Fixed`, which must have a particular one).

-We determine the list of physical registers whose allocation maps we will probe, and in what order.
+We determine which physical registers whose allocation maps we will probe, and in what order.
 If a particular fixed register is required, we probe only that register.
 Otherwise, we probe all registers in the required class.

 The order in which we probe, if we are not constrained to a single register, is carefully chosen.
 First, if there is a hint register from